npgr/react-demo-app/README.md

 ## Run this App

-  After download/clone this repositoty you must install the dependencies running:
+  After download/clone this repository you must install the dependencies running:

       npm install